 In Fiscal Year 2016/17, the Juvenile Justice Project was delivered by San Joaquin County Behavioral Health Children and Youth Services (CYS).
 CYS provides behavioral health evaluations and transition services for youth detained at San Joaquin County's Juvenile Justice Center (JJC).
 Upon detention, JJC administers a MAYSI-II screening.
-CYS evaluates youth with high- and medium-risk MAYSI-II scores within 24 hours and youth with lowrisk scores within 5 days.
+CYS evaluates youth with high- and medium-risk MAYSI-II scores within 24 hours and youth with low-risk scores within 5 days.
 Regardless of MAYSI-II score, if youth agree to participate in CYS services they receive a comprehensive behavioral health assessment.
-As part of the assessment process, all participating youth receive a 13-item "mini-CANSA" measuring an array of mental status and risk and protective factors that help to determine level-ofcare.
 Youth determined to be SMI/SED receive early intervention-oriented mental health services whereas those who are not SMI/SED receive prevention-oriented services.
 If youth are detained for 60 days or longer, they receive a followup CANSA assessment, which is used to measure outcomes related to mental status, risk and protective factors.